joyoshish/joyoshish.github.io/_posts/2022-06-10-mathforml-probstat3.md

 </figure>

-In the world of data science, where uncertainty is not an exception but the norm, reasoning under uncertainty becomes a core necessity.
+In data science, where uncertainty is not an exception but the norm, reasoning under uncertainty becomes a core necessity.
 While traditional frequentist approaches have long provided a framework for estimating parameters and testing hypotheses, the Bayesian paradigm brings an alternative—and in many ways, more intuitive—framework to model beliefs, incorporate prior knowledge, and update our understanding as new data arrives.

 Bayesian inference treats unknown parameters as random variables and uses probability distributions to express uncertainty.
 This philosophical shift opens the door to a rich array of techniques and tools that power everything from spam filters to hyperparameter tuning in deep learning.